The Omega Buying Guide: Models, Prices & Everything Else You Need to Know

 As Omega’s most professionally oriented line of dive watches, all Planet Ocean models have a minimum of 600 meters of water resistance (2x the depth rating of the standard Seamaster Diver), and some versions like the Planet Ocean Ultra Deep are rated to 6,000 meters.

 Just like the Seamaster Diver, most Planet Ocean models feature helium escape valves sticking out of the 10 o’clock side of the case.
-In addition to being home to standard three-handed dive watches, the Planet Ocean lineup includes both chronographs and GMT models, along with multiple different case material options, such as stainless steel, solid gold, titanium, and ceramic.
+In addition to being home to standard three-handed dive watches, the Planet Ocean lineup includes both chronographs and GMT watches, along with multiple different case material options, such as stainless steel, solid gold, titanium, and ceramic.

 Also part of the greater Seamaster collection, theOmega Aqua Terra was launched in 2002 as a more refined option without the purpose-built appearance of a professional dive watch.